cheungamanda/STAT545-hw-cheung-amanda/hw02/hw02_gapminder.md

 ![](hw02_gapminder_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-16-1.png)

-#### Histogram
+### Histogram

-Histogram of GDP in billions (calculated by multiplying GPD per capita with population) in Oceania.
+The distribution of GDP in billions (calculated by multiplying GPD per capita with population) in Oceania using a histogram.

 ``` r
 ggplot(gapminder %>%